LnL7/nix-darwin/README.md

 darwin-rebuild switch --flake ~/.config/nix-darwin
 ```

+NOTE: if the 'darwin-rebuild' command is not found, you will need to add a path to your ~/.bashrc or ~/.zshrc file.
+In the file, add: `export PATH=/run/current-system/sw/bin:$PATH`

 #### Using flake inputs

 Inputs from the flake can also be passed into `darwinSystem`.
 These inputs are then